StaafLab/tcgaBrca/README.md

 Downloaded "as is" for the MUSE, SomaticSniper, Mutect, and varscan pipelines.
 Mutations called using at least two independent methods were kept in a filtering step, resulting in 58 973 SNVs across 630 samples.

 ## Usage
 The scripts contained perform data download, preprocessing and annotation.

-## Usage
-The scripts contained perform data download, preprocessing and annotation.
 Processed R-objects are also made available on request as running the full set of scripts can be time consuming and have not been validated on all platforms.